feather-design-system/feather-design-system/docs/Components/NavigationRail/README.md

 ### Slots

-- `default` this can be used to set the content of the item to something other than `title`
+- `default` - can be used to set the content of the item to something other than `title`